bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-for-js-dev.md

 **_Declared with curly braces of the built in dict()_**

-> _Benefit of dictionaries in Python is that it doesn’t matter how it is defined, if the keys and values are the same the dictionaries are considered equal._
+> _Benefit of dictionaries in Python is that it doesn't matter how it is defined, if the keys and values are the same the dictionaries are considered equal._

 **Use the in operator to see if a key exists in a dictionary.**